 The 2020 surge in ransomware healthcare attacks has highlighted how healthcare organisations have become more vulnerable to cyberattacks during the coronavirus pandemic.
 While many of us have turned to remote working over the past year, ransomware has long been a remote access tool for cybercriminals, allowing them to breach systems and take control of computer servers and machines from anywhere in the world.

 In the UK, we constantly hear that our health service is constrained by limited resources, but few stop to consider the impact that this has on data privacy.
 Faced with outdated hardware and cybersecurity software in some cases, healthcare organisations could have poor defences against cyberattacks.
-They can be, therefore, risking the exposure of patient and employee data on a daily basis.
+They can, therefore, be risking the exposure of patient and employee data on a daily basis.